je-santos/MPLBM-UT/README.rst

 -----------------------------------------------------------------------------------------------------------

-- I am getting a Java Heap Memory error in Matlab?: You need to change the JavaHeapMemory setting in Matlab:
+*6. I am getting a Java Heap Memory error in Matlab.
+What to do?*

+| A- You need to change the JavaHeapMemory setting in Matlab:

 If you're working on a remote system/cluster or supercomputer, the easiest way to do this is to find and change your matlab.prf file diretly.